Situationship vs Dating

 If you’re both on the same page and want to move forward, then you can start taking steps toward building a more committed relationship.

 Define Your Relationship

 Once you identify whether you are on the same page or not, it’s time to exit the gray area and put a label on it.

 One of the biggest differences between a situationship and a relationship is that relationships are defined.

 This means that you and he need to agree to be exclusive and committed to each other and discuss the terms and expectations you both have for each other.

 Lastly, it’s important to take things slow when transitioning from a situationship to a relationship.

-Just because you have been having casual sex for a while, doesn’t mean you are a good fit in real life.
+Just because you have been having casual intercourse for a while, doesn’t mean you are a good fit in real life.

 So avoid rushing into things that can put unnecessary pressure on both of you and may cause the relationship to fail.
 Take the time to get to know each other better as partners and build a strong foundation for your relationship.